 - 1. Disconnect all electrical power to the furnace. - Install the coil case on the furnace air discharge opening and level it as needed to ensure proper condensate drainage.
 If needed, make a plate to adapt the coil to the air discharge opening.
-See Figure 10 (page 16) for coil dimensions. - Install the duct transition from the coil outlet to the existing duct work.
+See Figure 10 (page 16) for coil dimensions. - 3.
+Install the duct transition from the coil outlet to the existing duct work.
 Insulating the transition is recommended. - 4.
-Seal any small holes or gaps in the duct or transition with duct seal. - 5.
-Connect the refrigerant lines as outlined in the Refrigerant Line Connection section.
+Seal any small holes or gaps in the duct or transition with duct seal.